shapeshed/shapeshed.com/content/post/unix-pwd.md

 ## What is the pwd command in UNIX?

 The `pwd` command is a command line utility for printing the current working directory.
 It will print the full system path of the current working directory to standard output.
 By default the `pwd` command ignores symlinks, although the full physical path of a current directory can be shown with an option.
-The `pwd` command is normally a shell built-in meaning it is part of the code that runs the shell rather than an external executable.
+The `pwd` command is normally a shell builtin meaning it is part of the code that runs the shell rather than an external executable.

 ## How to print the current working directory